Anna Džurňáková

-Anna Džurňáková (born 24 January 1983 in Kežmarok, Czechoslovakia) is a Slovakian ice hockey forward.
+Anna Džurňáková (born 24 January 1983) is a Slovak retired ice hockey forward.

 International career

 Džurňáková was selected for the Slovakia national women's ice hockey team in the 2010 Winter Olympics.
-She played in all five games, scoring one goal.
-She played in all three games of the 2010 Olympic qualifying campaign.
+During the tournament, she played in all five games, and scored one goal.
+She also played in all three games of the 2010 Olympic qualifying campaign.

-Džurňáková has also appeared for Slovakia at seven IIHF Women's World Championships, across three levels.
-Her first appearance came in 2005.
+Džurňáková appeared for Slovakia at seven IIHF Women's World Championships, across three levels.
+Following her tournament debut in 2005.
 She appeared at the top level championships in 2011 and 2012.